2021 Nicaraguan general election

-The elections were described as a sham by the European Union, Organization of American States (which had made similar claims about the 2019 Bolivian general election, subsequently shown to be erroneous and which led to the subsequent 2019 Bolivian coup), United States, and Community of Latin American and Caribbean States some independent election observers and human rights groups, due to the supposed intimidation, detention, and disqualification of opposition journalists and politicians, since in their view these actions secured victory for Ortega and his allies.
-Despite this overwhelming view from representatives of Western countries, many independent journalists from non-Western countries, independent election observers from the U.S. and elsewhere, and local people have taken a different view, claiming that the electoral system is robust and fair, with oversight on the ground by members of all seven parties taking part.
+The elections were described as a sham by the European Union, the Organization of American States, the United States, the Community of Latin American and Caribbean States, and some independent election observers and human rights groups, due to the intimidation, detention and disqualification of opposition journalists and politicians, since in their view these actions secured victory for Ortega and his allies.

 Electoral system

 The president was elected using first-past-the-post voting.

 The 90 elected members of the National Assembly were elected by two methods; 20 members were elected from a single nationwide constituency, whilst 70 members were elected from 17 multi-member constituencies ranging in size from 2 to 19 seats.
 Both types of seats were elected by closed list proportional representation with no electoral threshold.
 A further two seats were reserved for the runner-up in the presidential election and the outgoing president (or their vice president).

 Lists of candidates for the National Assembly and to the Central American Parliament must have an equal number of "male" and "female" candidates (the law specifying this does not define either term).